-There’s a Portuguese saying that roughly translates into “good behavior starts at home.”
-It’s meant for ill-behaved kids but could very well adjust to tourists.
+There’s a Portuguese saying that roughly translates to “good behavior starts at home.”

-Being a “good” tourist is not as hard as it sounds and nearly every responsible tourism guide covers it: don’t do things at your destination that you wouldn’t do in your home country.
-It’s not rocket science and you don’t need a fifty-page essay-size list of rules to abide.
-But you’ll need some tips and we at Devour Lisbon put together four golden rules of how to be a responsible tourist in Lisbon, the Lisboetas will be sad to see you go.
+Being a “good” tourist is not as hard as it sounds: don’t do things in your destination that you wouldn’t do in your own home country.
+Common sense will get you far, and paired with these four golden rules of how to be a responsible tourist in Lisbon, the Lisboetas will be sad to see you go.

-Short-term rentals were a blessing in 2011 when the Portuguese struggled during the economic crisis.
-Renting their house to tourists staying in the city for a couple of weeks meant residents could keep up with mortgage payments.
+Short-term rentals were a blessing in 2011 during the economic crisis.
+Renting our houses to tourists staying in the city for a couple of weeks meant residents could keep up with mortgage payments.
 Travelers to Lisbon, on the other hand, got the coveted like-a-local experience.
 It was a win-win situation.

-But then tourism exploded and short-term rentals exploded, with real estate dealers buying whole buildings for a bargain and selling them to investors and entrepreneurs who turned them into apartments for tourists only.
-Alfama, the oldest and most typical neighborhood in Lisbon, was the first to feel that wave and not in a good way.
+But then tourism exploded and so did short-term rentals, with real estate dealers buying whole buildings for a bargain and selling them to investors and entrepreneurs who turned them into apartments for tourists only.
+Alfama, the oldest and most typical neighborhood in Lisbon, was the first to feel that wave—and not in a good way.

-If staying at a hotel is not a viable option, choose a short-term rental in a less crowded area of the city (it’s easy to spot on any Lisbon map online) or, when possible, rent a room instead of the whole unit.
+If staying at a hotel is not a viable option, choose a short-term rental in a less crowded area of the city (easy to spot on any Lisbon map online) or, when possible, rent a room instead of the whole unit.
 This way, the apartment remains part of the local housing ecosystem and your economic contribution stays in the city.
 Dismiss any so-called “superhosts” with more than one unit to rent or with all units in the same building.
 That’s a key sign of companies disguised as local entrepreneurs trying to make a side income.

-Regardless if tourists intend to pay their guide handsomely with a generous tip in the end, it’s not enough to break the loop.
-Professionals should be paid for their work and their expertise.
-Customer service exists to deal with the situations when the service provided was not fitting.
-In addition to all these issues, free tour groups are often too large to manage because the guide needs to account for a reasonable revenue in the end.
-So, “the more, the merrier” is the motto, but navigating around large groups makes daily life challenging for locals.
+Regardless if tourists intend to pay their guide handsomely with a generous tip in the end, it’s not enough to break the loop of supply and demand.
+Professionals should be paid for their work and their expertise, but in many cases with free tours, the guide actually has to pay the company in order to work!
+Additionally, free tour groups are often too large and navigating around them makes daily life challenging for locals.
 For any tour that you plan to take while traveling, familiarize yourself with the ethics of the company and the group size before signing up.

-If you can’t afford a tour, explore the city on your own with the help of a free mobile app.
-Sure, it will lack the human touch and the knowledge of a professional guide, but who knows where your explorations will lead you.
+If a tour is out of your budget, explore the city on your own with the help of a free mobile app.
+Sure, it will lack the human touch and the knowledge of a professional guide, but who knows where your explorations will lead you!

-Speaking of the offer and demand loop, buying Lisbon souvenirs is tricky for the misinformed particularly, if the unique souvenir you’re looking for is Portuguese tiles (azulejos).
+Buying Lisbon souvenirs can be tricky for the misinformed, particularly if the unique souvenir you’re looking for are Portuguese tiles (azulejos).

-Two things can happen.
+There are two possible outcomes.
 Either the tiles are antique, but they’re 19th-century industrial.
-Meaning, technically, they’re still antiques, but the value is not as high as they lead you to believe.
-Or, they are historical tiles illegally carved off protected buildings.
+Meaning, technically, they’re still antiques, but the value is not as high as you may be led to believe.
+Or, they are historical tiles illegally carved off of protected buildings.

 It’s not less authentic to buy a tile that was handmade last week or the mismatched leftovers of a 1960s collection—and it’s the responsible thing to do.
 We believe the value of a souvenir comes from its story, not the price tag or the rareness.

 To (almost) perfectly navigate the public transportation system in another city, you need to master yours in your hometown or at least understand how it works.
 If you’re not a public transportation user in your country, there’s a big chance you’ll struggle elsewhere, because it is a system you learn over time and with a lot of practice.